FrancisBright1/Health_Dashboard/README.md

 # 🩺 Health Data Analysis Dashboard

 Welcome to the **Health Data Analysis Dashboard**!
-This project focuses on analyzing healthcare-related data like BMI, Blood Sugar levels, and more.
-Built using **Python**, **Pandas**, **Matplotlib**, **Seaborn**, and deployed with **Streamlit**.
+This project focuses on analyzing healthcare-related data like BMI and Blood Sugar levels Built using **Python**, **Pandas**, **Matplotlib**, **Seaborn**, and deployed with **Streamlit**.

 ---